Solomon Islands police find 3 bodies after violent protests

 A plane carrying Australian police and diplomats are in Honiara to help local police restore order.
 Up to 50 more Australian police and 43 defense force personnel were also deployed following a request by Sogavare under a bilateral treaty with Australia.
 The presence of an independent force, though small, seemed to help quell some of the violence.

 U.N.
-Secretary-General Antonio Guterres has been following the protests “with concern,” his deputy spokesman Farhan Haq said.
+Secretary-General António Guterres has been following the protests “with concern,” his deputy spokesman Farhan Haq said.

 “(Guterres) calls for an end to the violence and the protection of hard-won peacebuilding gains.
 He urges dialogue and ceful means to address differences,” Haq said in a statement on Friday.